Updates for RTM in 2026: Key Changes in the CMS Proposed Rule

 Why PhyxUp stands out:

-• Purpose-Built for RTM in MSK Care: PhyxUp Health was designed specifically to support musculoskeletal care delivery, making it an ideal fit for the newly proposed MSK RTM codes (98XX5 and 98XX7)
+- Purpose-Built for RTM in MSK Care: PhyxUp Health was designed specifically to support musculoskeletal care delivery, making it an ideal fit for the newly proposed MSK RTM codes (98985 and 98979)

-• Regulatory Readiness: Our product and clinical operations teams closely monitor CMS updates and AMA CPT releases and adjust our system accordingly
+- Regulatory Readiness: Our product and clinical operations teams closely monitor CMS updates and adjust our system accordingly

 As CMS paves the way for broader RTM adoption, PhyxUp Health is ready to empower providers to lead the future of value-driven, tech-enabled musculoskeletal care.